reubeno/brush/README.md

 [contribution guidelines](CONTRIBUTING.md).
 For more technical details, please consult the [documentation](docs/README.md) in this repo.

 This project was originally borne out of curiosity and a desire to learn.
-If it proves over time to be useful, then that's a bonus :).
+We're doing our best to keep that attitude :).

 ### License